veera-rapido/insightaxisdb/README.md

 ## Dashboard

-TesseractDB includes a web-based dashboard for visualizing data and insights.
+InsightAxisDB includes a web-based dashboard for visualizing data and insights.
 The dashboard is available at `http://localhost:8080` when the server is running.

 The dashboard provides the following features: